Vennila Kabadi Kuzhu: Plot

 In the semifinals, the opposite team tries to injure Marimuthu and win the game.
-They succeed in dislocating Marimuthu's collarbone, and he is hospitalised.
-The rest of the team ensures that they win by a very huge margin, including a brutal offence attack.
-Though his collarbone is relocated, Marimuthu must remain in the hospital for the night.
+They succeed in dislocating Marimuthu's clavicle, and he is hospitalised.
+The rest of the team ensures they win by a huge margin, with a brutal offensive attack.
+Although his clavicle has been relocated, Marimuthu must remain in the hospital overnight.

-The finals between the Vennila and Paper Mills teams causes high anticipations as one team is the defending champion and the other an unknown rookie.
+The finals between the Vennila and Paper Mills teams are highly anticipated, as one team is the defending champion and the other is an unknown rookie.
 The betting bookie fears that Vennila might win.
-Hence, they poison Sekar's mind stating that the Railways will choose one player from each finalists, and he must prevent Marimuthu from playing in finals to get the job for himself.
+Hence, they poison Sekar's mind, claiming that the Railways will choose one player from each finalist, and that he must prevent Marimuthu from playing in the finals to secure the job for himself.
 Sekar attempts to do so minutes before the finals, but the coach and team turn on him, and he is expelled before the match.
 The whole village has come to watch their match, except Marimuthu's mother.

 In the final, Vennila initially struggles but manages to fight back into contention in the second half.
 As the game ends in a tie, players from each team go up individually against each other as a tiebreaker.
-Both teams score equal points, and only one upon each side remains.
-Marimuthu is to be the defence, when the opposite raider (Vijay Sethupathi) has the last raid.
+Both teams score the same number of points, and only one point remains on each side.
+Marimuthu is the defender, while the opposing raider makes the last raid.
 The raider attempts to touch Marimuthu by kicking his chest lightly and coming back, but Marimuthu comes forward and holds his leg.
-Both players fall down, and the raider is prevented from touching the line within the time period.
-Hence, Marimuthu wins the game for Vennila, and they become the first rookie state champions.
+Both players fall, and the raider is prevented from touching the line within the allotted time.
+Hence, Marimuthu wins the game for Vennila, making them the first rookie state champions.

-The scene changes to several months later when Marimuthu's love interest returns to the village festival where she met Marimuthu the previous year, but he is nowhere to be found.
-It is revealed later that Marimuthu died as his heart stopped due to the sudden shock he received when the opposite player kicked him in his chest and both fell down.
-However, his friends, despite noticing her search for him, decide not to reveal Marimuthu's demise to spare her the anguish.
-The movie ends ambiguously with the lady leaving the village without knowing Marimuthu's fate and the final shot showing that Marimuthu's mother was still in the pain of her son's death.
+The scene shifts to several months later, when Marimuthu's love interest returns to the village festival where she met him the previous year, but he is nowhere to be found.
+It is revealed later that Marimuthu died as his heart stopped due to the sudden shock he received when the opposite player kicked him in his chest.
+However, his friends, despite noticing her search for him, decide not to reveal his demise to spare her the anguish.
+The movie ends ambiguously with the lady leaving the village without knowing Marimuthu's fate, and the final shot shows that Marimuthu's mother was still in pain over her son's death.